Bruna Marquezine: 2012–2018: Adult and prominent characters

-2019–present: Departure from Globo, fashion and other projects
+2019–present: departure from Globo, fashion and other projects

 In 2019, she debuted as a protagonist in the cinema in Vou Nadar até Você, a film by Klaus Mitteldorf that was screened at the 47th Gramado Film Festival where she gave life to the character Ophelia.
 Taking a break from television, she became a regular attendee of fashion shows such as New York Fashion Week, Milan Fashion Week and Paris Fashion Week.
 Soon after, she became the poster girl for the Miu Miu, Puma e Karl Lagerfeld brands and for the jewelry company H. Stern.

 In January 2020, she did not have her contract renewed with TV Globo after 17 years, since the station was adopting a new model of contracting by work, keeping only a few names in the fixed cast, most of them veterans.
 In addition, she recorded an appearance in the series Conquest, produced by Keanu Reeves for Netflix.
 In September, she presented MTV Miaw with her friend Manu Gavassi, and shortly after, she announced a YouTube channel to share the backstage of her projects.

-On November 23, 2020, Marquezine was announced by Netflix as the streaming service's new hire.
+On November 23, 2020, Bruna Marquezine was announced by Netflix as the streaming service's new hire.
 The following week, the company announced that the actress would play the character Liz in the series Maldivas alongside artists such as Manu Gavassi, Sheron Menezzes, Klebber Toledo, among others.

-In November 2021, Bruna told in a interview that made auditions to play Supergirl in The Flash and ended in second place.
-The pandemic was one of the factors for the non-approval, since she couldn't travel to participate in the final stage.
-But on march 8, 2022 she was officially announce as Jenny in DC movie Blue Beetle, her first international role as an actress.
-Later, Marquezine declared that, despite not passing, the tests for Supergirl ended up being an open door to being on Warner's radar for new roles.
+In November 2021, Bruna Marquezine auditioned to play Supergirl in the DC Extended Universe film The Flash and ended in second place.
+The pandemic of COVID-19 was one of the factors for the non-approval, since she couldn't travel to participate in the final stage.
+On March 8, 2022, she was officially announced as Jenny Kord in the DC movie Blue Beetle, her first international role as an actress.
+Bruna Marquezine has said that despite not passing the tests for Supergirl, it put her on Warner Bros.' radar for new roles.

+Bruna Marquezine signed with United Talent Agency for representation in April 2023.

 Personal life

-Her birth name is Bruna Reis Maia, having adopted the surname Marquezine as a tribute to her grandmother.
-The artist was born in Duque de Caxias in the Baixada Fluminense, suburb of Rio de Janeiro.
-At the age of 13, she moved with her family, constituted by her father Telmo, a joiner, her mother Neide and little sister Luana, to Barra da Tijuca, Rio de Janeiro.
-In 2019, the actress bought a mansion, also in Barra da Tijuca.
+In 2019, Marquezine bought a mansion in Barra da Tijuca.

-In 2018, Marquezine revealed to have suffered from image disorders, depression and self-esteem problems in the past.
+In 2018, Marquezine revealed that she had suffered from image disorders, depression and self-esteem problems in the past.
 The problems were fueled by online comments about her body.

-In February 2013, she publicly assumed her relationship with football player Neymar, together they maintained an on–off relationship for almost 5 years, but they ended definitively at the end of 2018.
-She had a brief relationship with model Marlon Teixeira between November 2014 and May 2015.
-Between, January 2021 and June 2021 she dated social entrepreneur Enzo Celulari.
+From 2012 to 2018, Marquezine was in a relationship with Brazilian professional footballer Neymar.

+In August 2024, actor, singer and digital influencer João Guilherme, confirmed that he was in a relationship with Marquezine.